-Where interviews are conducted remotely, it is important to ensure that the integrity and effectiveness of the investigation process is maintained.
+The practice of conducting internal investigation interviews remotely has become well established, following an initial rapid increase during the covid-19 pandemic.
+Continued advances in technology and a general familiarity with remote meetings can make this format more efficient; however, where interviews are conducted remotely, it is important to ensure that the integrity and effectiveness of the investigation process is maintained.
 Measures should be put in place to ensure that interviews are conducted confidentially and to limit the risk of any breach of this, whether intentional or inadvertent.

 12.3 Deciding whether authorities should be consulted

-The decision about whether to consult the authorities in advance of a witness interview is not dictated by statute, and, in general terms, a company may manage its internal affairs and make enquiries as it sees fit.
-The decision often rests on whether there is an implicit obligation on the company to notify the authorities under its regulatory reporting regime, whether it is in the interests of the company to co-operate with the authorities by notifying them of any forthcoming interviews and the extent to which the authorities are already involved.
+The decision about whether to consult the authorities in advance of a witness interview is not dictated by statute and, in general terms, a company may manage its internal affairs and make enquiries as it sees fit.
+The decision often rests on whether there is an implicit obligation on the company to notify the authorities under its regulatory reporting regime, whether it is in the interests of the company to cooperate with the authorities by notifying them of any forthcoming interviews and the extent to which the authorities are already involved.

 Regulated firms may be obliged to report a violation or allegation of wrongdoing.
 For example, the Code of Conduct of the Solicitors Regulation Authority (SRA) requires a law firm to: